 The bubonic plague, also known as the ‘Black Plague’, caused three great pandemics in 541, 1347, and 1894 CE, each time causing devastating mortality of people and animals across nations and continents.
 In the period 1347 to 1350, the Black Death killed a quarter of the population in Europe, over 25 million people, and another 25 million in Asia and Africa.
 The devastation was so great that Europe’s population didn’t recover to pre-pandemic levels until the 16th century.

 But the plague, which is caused by an extraordinarily virulent, rod-shaped bacterium called Yersinia pestis, has always been infecting humans on a smaller scale between pandemics.
-And the great Genghis Khan may have one of its many victims.
+And the great Genghis Khan may have been one of its many victims.

 “Instead of spectacular, highly sophisticated or even more logically acceptable interpretations (e.g. typhus) of Genghis Khan’s cause of death, the reported clinical picture and the duration of the disease, particularly given the general circumstances of the disease gripping his army as early as 1226, suggest a more reasonable conclusion and retrospective diagnosis, that of plague, a most ancient, history-changing and still present disease,” the authors wrote in the International Journal of Infectious Diseases.